 Many newer mountain bikes, however, have rear suspension -- see comments below.

 A recumbent may be set up with an internal-gear hub, but doesn't work very well as a singlespeed or fixed-gear bicycle, because the rider can't stand on the pedals to climb hills!

 A bicycle with rear suspension can be set up as a singlespeed or with an internal-gear hub, using a chain tensioner, but most bicycles with rear suspension are unsuitable for use with a fixed gear or coaster brake, because the distance between the chainwheel and sprocket varies.
+A chain tensioner allows these frames to be used with a freewheeling single-speed or internal-gear hub.
 Be aware that the torque to the frame from an internal-gear hub can result in "pogo-sticking", different and greater than with a singlespeed or derailer setup.

 As a result, it is widely believed that quick-release axles are not suitable for use on a fixed-gear or singlespeed bicycle.
 This is false!

 It is our belief that the velodrome rule dates back to long before the invention of the quick-release, when the choices were standard nuts or wingnuts.
 The protruding "wings" of wingnuts might constitute a hazard in a crash, and we believe that's why the rule was instituted.
 Since quick-release skewers don't have any sharp projections, that becomes a non-issue in practice.

 Since most newer bikes have vertical dropouts, people have gotten used to wimpy aluminum skewers, and often don't adjust them as tightly as they might.